Praveen Morchhale

-Praveen Morchhale is the winner of India's 65th National Film Awards 2017 as well as ICFT-UNESCO GANDHI Medal 2018 winner film director, producer and screenwriter, who works in Indian cinema.
+Praveen Morchhale is the winner of India's 65th National Film Awards 2017 as well as ICFT-UNESCO GANDHI Medal 2018 and INALCO Jury Award 2023 Paris winner film director, producer and screenwriter, who works in Indian cinema.
 Morchhale is hailed by critics as an important filmmaker of the Indian new wave.

 Films

 Praveen Morchhale directed his first feature film Barefoot to Goa in 2015.
 Having started out by making short films and directing theatre, this film turned to crowdfunding prior to its release on 10 April 2015.
 Co-produced by 238 people who raised a sum of INR 5 million, this film depicted the indulgent relationship between a grandparent and a grandchild.

 His next feature "Walking with the Wind" (2017), bagged three prizes at the 65th National Film Awards - Best Film (Ladakhi), Best Sound Design (Sanal George) and Best Re-Recording (Justin Jose).
 This film was also awarded the ICFT UNESCO Gandhi medal at the 49th International Film Festival of India.